Darwin’s Natural Selections Dog Food is currently not rated. See “Special Note” below.

-The Darwin’s Natural Selections product line lists five raw frozen dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Darwin’s Natural Selections product line includes five raw frozen dog foods.

-Darwin’s Natural Selections Duck and Vegetable dog food was selected to represent the others in the line for this review.
+Darwin’s Natural Selections Duck recipe was selected to represent the other products in the line for this review.

 Raw Dog Food